 Isaac Romano organizes major media news event!

-War resistance and war resister news conference, May 23rd, 2006, national and international news outlets cover this media event on the steps of Vancouver, City Hall in Vancouver, Canada.
+War resistance and war resister news conference, May 23rd, 2006, national and international news outlets cover this media event on the steps of Vancouver City Hall in Vancouver, British Columbia, Canada.
 Seen with microphone in hand, among the large media scrum that gathered to cover this story, was a national reporter for the Canadian Press.

 OWHR Institute-Quebec has brought together a team of Advisory Foreign Affairs analysts with the needed ethical liberation perspective and vision for our future, to guide and assist our work at the OWHR Institute-Quebec: